Sermon: Roman Catholic

 Roman Catholic preaching has evolved over time but generally the subject matter is similar.
 As the famous St. Alphonsus Ligouri states, "With regard to the subject matter of sermons.
 Those subjects should be selected which move most powerfully to detest sin and to love God; whence the preacher should often speak of the last things of death, of judgment, of Hell, of Heaven, and of eternity.
 According to the advice of the Holy Spirit, 'Remember your last end, and you shall never sin.'
 (Eccl. vii.
 40)."

 Among the most famous Catholic sermons are St. Francis of Assisi's Sermon to the Birds, St. Alphonsus Liguori's Italian Sermons for all the Sundays in the year, St. Robert Bellarmine's sermons during the counter-reformation period in Sermons from the Latins, the French The Sermons of the Curé of Ars by St. John Vianney and the Old English sermons of Ælfric of Eynsham.

+Michael Bayldon notes with concern that "the Sunday sermon" has become the sole means of continuing the religious education of many Catholics beyond their years in school.